MUTOR-2/UnderwaterBasketWeaving/README.md

     $ git pull https://github.com/mutor-2/Template

+Now pull the submodules:

+    $ git submodule update --init --recursive

+### Link your local repo to GitHub

 Now we set the remote origin to point to the GitHub repo we created above, and set the branch to `main`: